UUID Generator guide

 What should I double-check before trusting the answer?

 UUIDs are useful identifiers, but they do not prove identity, authorization, ordering, or secrecy by themselves.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+Also check the selected mode, input format, encoding, and whether the text includes private keys, passwords, or sensitive data.

 Related tools